 With the introduction of fixed-architecture synths, modular synthesis experienced a decline in the 1980s.
 Modular synthesisers had been commercially manufactured over ten years before by the legendary Bob Moog and Don Bulcha, who ceased production in 1981 & 1984.
 However, this made them much more sought after, so eventually, companies like Modcan and Doepfer introduced new modular systems in the 90s, beginning a massive resurgence in modular synthesis.
 The advent of the internet, plugins and modern DAWs only hastened this resurgence, with modular synthesis becoming much more affordable in the shape of virtual systems – one of which we discuss in the above video.
 Arturia’s emulation of the legendary Moog Modular – Modular V.

 One of the things that sets Point Blank apart is the quality of our expert instructors.
 Our team in Los Angeles is no exception.
 Each of our instructors is selected for their combination of talent, music industry experience and tangible success – which they pass on to you in the classroom.
-Joe Caputo aka Computo, a Hollywood-based producer and sound designer with a serious addiction to modular synthesis has been teaching the Sound Design module of our Music Production & Sound Design Advanced Diploma at PBLA for over 2 years now.
+Joe Caputo aka Computo, a Hollywood-based producer and sound designer with a serious addiction to modular synthesis has been teaching the Sound Design module of our Complete Music Production & Sound Design course at PBLA for over 2 years now.
 Having worked for 6 years at Native Instruments, he trained artists like Zedd, Flying Lotus and A-Trak in the specifics of Maschine and Komplete.
 Now Computo is focused on modular synth composition and sound design, co-founding the CNTRPNT modular workshop series, as well as being involved in the Voltage Control Lab, a platform that he’s created for both new and experienced modular synth enthusiasts to learn about their instruments and take control of their sound.
 We caught up with him for a interview on his working with Sage Lewis on the Operator film score.
 Read it here.

 As we steam through February, we decided to make your day that little bit brighter by offering you the chance to win Ableton Suite, a Novation producer bundle and a free online course of your choice, together worth over £2,000!
 All you need to do is register here before the 12th March to be in with a chance of winning.
 Our complete range of courses form part of our Music Production Master Diploma, and will give you the knowledge you need to produce music at an expert level, whether taking a deep dive into Composition, Production or as a DAW-focused approach using Logic Pro or Ableton.
 All you have to do to be in with a chance of winning is to join the Point Blank family by registering here on our website.